Scrapbook Titles and Sayings, Retired Life

 • My random recall is a little too random.

-• "OLD" IS WHEN...Your sweetie winks and says, "Let's go upstairs" and you answer, "Yep I could use a nap about now."
+• "OLD" IS WHEN…Your sweetie says, "Let's go upstairs" and you answer, "Yep I could use a nap about now."

 "OLD" IS WHEN...Your friends compliment you on your new alligator shoes and you're barefoot.